 When making critical business decisions, the formulation and execution of strategy must be informed by a firm grip of cold, hard facts – especially in times of unprecedented change and uncertainty.
 To help inform executives within global asset management firms and better address their key business challenges, BNY Mellon is launching a series of strategic reports which are firmly rooted in independent, evidence-based analysis.

-The question of maximising fund sales in Asia is a prominent one for asset managers looking to optimise their opportunities beyond established home markets.
+The question of maximizing fund sales in Asia is a prominent one for asset managers looking to optimize their opportunities beyond established home markets.
 As such we’re launching this new series with a study that focuses on the relative importance of price, product and performance in growing market share, using a ground-breaking methodology to investigate a substantial database.
-I’d like to take this opportunity to commend Oxford Metrica, a specialist UK-based advisory firm, not only for creating a framework for analysing drivers of fund sales in key Asian markets, but also for providing a basis for delivering data-driven analyses of a wide range of key themes and topics of strategic significance to asset managers.
+I’d like to take this opportunity to commend Oxford Metrica, a specialist UK-based advisory firm, not only for creating a framework for analyzing drivers of fund sales in key Asian markets, but also for providing a basis for delivering data-driven analyzes of a wide range of key themes and topics of strategic significance to asset managers.

 BNY Mellon is delighted to be working with Oxford Metrica to present this study.
 We hope you can use this study as a valuable input into your Asian strategy, whether ramping up your existing presence or identifying first steps into the region.
 Moreover, we look forward to sharing future insights and findings with our global client base, and working with you to execute on the strategies you develop, based on a keen understanding of market realities and dynamics, and of the tools and processes required to deliver success.